Menu Engineering: The Silent Profit Multiplier Every Restaurant Needs

 Menu engineering is the discipline of understanding how every item on your menu performs in reality, not just in theory.
 It blends data, psychology, design, and operational execution to transform a menu from a simple list of items into a revenue-producing system.

-In a market where margins are tighter than ever, menu engineering is no longer optional.
+In a market where restaurant profit margins are tighter than ever, menu engineering is no longer optional.
 It’s the difference between surviving and scaling.

 What Menu Engineering Actually Solves